 The £700,000 grant from the Department of Energy & Climate Change (DECC) is tangible recognition of Bowman’s innovative and world leading energy recovery technology which converts engine exhaust gas into electricity.

-The £1.4m project will produce a significant increase in the amount of energy produced from biogas and landfill gas supplies, reduce global carbon emissions, improve the UK’s energy security and see an increase in hi-tech jobs.
+The £1.4m project will produce a significant increase in the amount of energy from waste produced from biogas and landfill gas supplies, reduce global carbon emissions, improve the UK’s energy security and see an increase in hi-tech jobs.

 Run in collaboration with Cummins Power Generation UK Limited one of the world’s largest engine manufacturers, the project will develop a new turbogenerator for 0.5-2MW diesel and gas engines, targeting efficiency improvements of up to 10%.

 The technology will be a significant development of Bowman’s already successful turbogenerator units for smaller diesel engines, which are currently operating in over 600 systems worldwide.
 Cummins will be actively involved throughout the project, and will conduct on-engine testing at their Ramsgate facility.
 The project is due for completion early in 2016.

 Dennis Heathfield, Executive Director of Cummins Power Systems Business, said: “Cummins is excited to be part of this project.
 Our recent testing has demonstrated that Bowman’s Electric Turbo-Compounding technology offers the potential for reduced fuel consumption and power density improvements across our range of generator sets.”